 1. Clear Browser Cache & History

-ERR_NAME_NOT_RESOLVED Error in Chrome browser might be related to corrupted cookie files or due to cached error pages being displayed by the Chrome browser.
+ERR_NAME_NOT_RESOLVED Error might be related to corrupted cookie files or due to cached error pages being displayed by Google Chrome browser.

-Click on the 3-dots Chrome menu icon > More Tools > Clear Browsing Data.
+Open Chrome Browser > click on 3-dots menu icon > hoover mouse over More Tools and click on Clear Browsing Data.

-On the next screen, make sure that you choose All Time as the “Time Range” and clear Browsing History, Cookies and Cached Images by clicking on the Clear Data button.
+On the next screen, select All Time as the “Time Range” > make sure Browsing History, Cookies and Cached Images are checked and click on Clear Data button.

-After Clearing Cache and browsing history, try to access the same webpage again and see if you are still getting Err Name Not Resolved Error in Chrome browser.
+After clearing Cache and browsing history, try to access the same webpage again and see if you are still getting this error.

 2. Power Cycle the Router/Modem

-Most DNS related issues on a Windows computer can be fixed by flushing and renewing the DNS using Command Prompt.
+Most DNS related issues on a Windows computer can be fixed by flushing the DNS Cache and resetting the Winsock.

-On the Command Prompt Window, type ipconfig /flushdns and hit the enter key on the keyboard of your computer.
+On the Command Prompt Window, type ipconfig /flushdns and press the Enter key on the keyboard of your computer.

-Next, type the following Commands and hit the enter key after each of these Commands.
+Next, type the following commands one-by-one and press the Enter Key after each command.